-Work based qualifications such as NVQs / SVQs / AVCEs (Vocational A' Levels) and BTEC Diplomas related to wood sector careers are widely available and all provide a good basis for entry to this pathway.
-GCSEs and A Levels also provide a solid base to build on, with subjects such as Science and Design and Technology all seen as useful by wood sector employers, along with English, Mathematics, IT and Business Studies.
+There are no pre-defined routes of entry into the Wood and Timber Industry Modern Apprenticeship however, work based qualifications such as NVQs/SVQs and Higher National Qualifications related to Wood sector careers are widely available and all provide a good basis for entry to this pathway.
+National Qualifications also provide a solid base to build on, with subjects such as Art, Science and Design and Technology all seen as useful by Wood sector employers, along with English, Mathematics & IT.